David Schwimmer Has A Hilarious Message For His Beer Bandit Twin

 On Tuesday, England’s Blackpool Police Department took to their official Facebook page to share an image of a man leaving a restaurant with what appears to be a case of beer.

-"Do you recognize this man?" the English police department wrote.
+"Do you recognise this man?" the police department wrote.
 "We want to speak to him in relation to a theft at a Blackpool restaurant on the 20th September."

 Advertisement